Why APR is key to selecting the best loan offer

 APR, or annual percentage rate, is a figure that tells you the true cost per year of borrowing money.
-It’s the true cost because unlike the interest rate, APR also takes into account additional fees and charges that are too often hidden in the fine print.
+It’s the true cost of a small business loan because unlike the interest rate, APR also takes into account additional fees and charges that are too often hidden in the fine print.

 As a result, the APR is generally higher than the advertised interest rate, so it’s important to ask about the APR when comparing competing loan offers, or even better: learn how to calculate it yourself.